Budleigh Film Society Data Privacy PolicY

 How long do we keep your information?

-We will hold your personal data on our systems for as long as you are a member of BFS and for as long afterwards as is necessary to comply with our legal obligations.
+We will hold your personal data on our systems for as long as you are a member of BFS and for as long afterwards as is necessary for us to comply with our legal obligations.
 We will review your personal data every year to establish whether we are still entitled to process it.
 If we decide that we are not entitled to do so, we will stop processing your personal data other than retaining it in an archived form in order to be able to comply with future legal obligations (e.g. compliance with tax requirements and exemptions).
 We securely destroy all financial information once we have used it and no longer need it.

 Cookies